pineunity/apmec/doc/source/install/openstack_vim_installation.rst

 Most sample TOSCA templates assume there are three Neutron networks in target OpenStack that the VIM user can use:

-*  net_mgmt, which is a network Tacker system can access to.
-Some Tacker features, such as monitor policies, need Tacker to access started VNF virtual machines.
-For Tacker to access VNF via net_mgmt, net_mgmt can be a provider network.
+*  net_mgmt, which is a network Apmec system can access to.
+Some Apmec features, such as monitor policies, need Apmec to access started VNF virtual machines.
+For Apmec to access VNF via net_mgmt, net_mgmt can be a provider network.

 *  net0 and net1, which are two business networks which VNFs will use.